 Leeds is currently considered to be one of the wisest and most promising choices when it comes to property investments.
 There's a strong demand for homes, yet there is always a varied assortment of wonderful properties from prestigious mill conversions that retain original features to modern, spacious apartments and everything in between.
 The good news is that prices are substantially lower than many other cities within the UK and you can get a great deal for your money.

-Despite being a major city, it is a stones throw from the tranquillity and breathtaking beauty of the towns villages that are scattered around the outskirts of Leeds such as the area known as Bronte Country.
-Slightly further afield is the spectacular Yorkshire Dales and Yorkshire Coast.
+Despite being a major city, it is a stones throw from the tranquillity and breathtaking beauty of the towns villages that are scattered around the outskirts of Leeds such as the stunning area known as Bronte Country.

 Are you looking for a Career in Leeds?
-You are invited to attend our Leeds Careers Fair held at Aspire on Wednesday 20th April and Friday 9th September, between the times of 10:00am-2pm.
+You are invited to attend our Leeds Careers Fair held at Aspire on Friday 9th September, between the times of 10:00am-2pm.
 Don't miss out and secure your ticket today!

 Check out our full and comprehensive list of upcoming events.